Wissididom/poke-guesser-bot/README.md

 ## Commands

-You can interact with the bot using admin and player commands.
+Poke-guesser bot recognizes commands from Admins and Mods (make sure that you add the role first!) which are for moderating the bot.
+It also recognizes regular player commands for playing the game.

 ### Admin Commands

 Admin commands have the prefix `!`

 Full list of admin commands is shown below.
-Do not include the < > characters.
+Do not type the < > characters.

 `!help` : Shows Admin and Player commands.